Storyville: Cover Letters and Bridging the Gap

 But wait a minute, that’s kind of cold and dry.
 And if you go to the Juked website, you’ll see that there is no mailing address.
 Why?
 They don’t take submissions by mail, that’s why.
 Could you get the address off of the latest issue?
 Probably, but that’s not how things are done these days.
 MOST publications want you to hit up SMM or their proprietary submissions manager, or email it in.
 I’d say maybe 95% of publications don’t want you to snail mail it in.
 But there are still a few—in fact, a few that I am still dreaming of publishing with, places that are my “white whales,” elusive, haunting and quite possibly, a figment of my imagination.
 Doing a quick search of Duotrope, I actually pulled up 144 places that still want you to mail it in.

 I’m actually kind of shocked.
-Alfred Hitchcock’s Mystery Magazine, Analog, Asimov, F&SF, Harper’s, Missouri Review, Paris Review, Ploughshares, Tin House, Weird Tales, etc. So if you’re going to take the time to mail it in, let’s give it a bit more color:
+Alfred Hitchcock’s Mystery Magazine, Analog, Asimov, F&SF, Harper’s, Missouri Review, Paris Review, Ploughshares, Tin House, Weird Tales, etc. (UPDATE: This column was written back in 2011, so now, in 2019, I can see that while there are still 151 markets that WILL take mailed in submissions, the vast majority are open to electronic submissions.)
+So if you’re going to take the time to mail it in, let’s give it a bit more color:

 Gordon Van Gelder,